Lancaster and Carlisle Railway: Connecting railways

-The Ulverston and Lancaster Railway was incorporated on 24 July 1851, to make a line from Ulverston to Carnforth.
+The Ulverstone and Lancaster Railway was incorporated on 24 July 1851, to make a line from Ulverston to Carnforth.
 It opened to goods traffic on 10 August 1857 and to passenger traffic on 16 August 1857.
 The Furness Railway and the Midland Railway jointly built a line from Carnforth to Wennington, on the North Western Railway line, and this opened in 1867.